scottgwald/glassprov-min/DEBUGGING_PLAYBACK.md

 Strategy:

-figure out all the ways that the anonymous "function (connected)" argument to myWearScriptConnectionFactory can be called.
+In `viewer.html` figure out all the ways that the anonymous "function (connected)" argument to `myWearScriptConnectionFactory` can be called.
 Here goes:

+* It's called `glassConnectedCallback` in myWearScriptConnectionFactory
+* In that function it is hooked into the "subscriptions" callback `subscriptions_cb`, which we subscribe to in `myWearScriptConnectionFactory.onopen`.